-Once you speak to some commercial lawyers you will see that there are many ways to protect your business assets and ensure they are passed on to your family, but they vary to a certain extent depending on the type of business structure you used to set up the business.
+Once you speak to a good commercial lawyer such as Lynn and Brown Lawyers you will see that there are many ways to protect your business assets and ensure they are passed on to your family, but they vary to a certain extent depending on the type of business structure you used to set up the business.
 It could be a sole trader, partnership, have several co-owners and so on.
 But one thing is for sure; no matter what type it is, if there is no estate plan or Will, much of the value will be lost, going to the state to cover the cost of settlement.

 With recent changes to the laws regarding business there are now more ways to separate your business assets from the risk of litigation and other business risks.
 Lawyers can help you to wade through the often confusing legalities involved in protecting your business assets from loss.
 They are also the best people to help you work out the best and most efficient ways to ensure the assets of your business go to your heirs should you not be around to run the business.